The Official Website of

 Julie came by her love of the West naturally.

-Born into a family rich with Western Entertainers, she understood early on how very hard they worked their craft & how very happy their work made others.
+Born into a family rich with Western entertainers, she understood early on how very hard they worked their craft & how very happy their work made others.

 Everybody loves a cowboy.